Classic French Lentil Salad with Fireweed Honey Dijon Vinaigrette

 The classic French lentil salad has been a staple of bistro cooking for generations, but we made a few deliberate additions that take it further.
 The shredded red cabbage brings a satisfying crunch and a deep jewel-toned color that makes the whole bowl visually stunning.
 The soft cheese — brie, goat cheese, or blue cheese depending on your mood — adds a creamy, indulgent richness that balances the earthy lentils and bright vinaigrette perfectly.

 And then there's the honey.
 A small amount goes a long way in a vinaigrette, rounding out the sharpness of the Dijon and the tang of fresh lemon juice.
 We used our Fireweed Honey here, which has a light, clean sweetness with a delicate buttery finish — it doesn't overpower the dressing the way a bolder honey might.
-If you want to explore how different raw honey varieties change a vinaigrette, our honey lemon vinaigrette guide walks through several varietal pairings.
+If you want to explore how different minimally filtered honey varieties change a vinaigrette, our honey lemon vinaigrette guide walks through several varietal pairings.

 Why Puy Lentils?